Foster Care Services

 The role of the Foster Care Certifier is to recruit, train, certify and maintain a pool of qualified foster homes.
 The certifier becomes the “gatekeeper” for assigned foster homes – screening referrals, providing support, and acting as a liaison between foster parents, JPPOs and community partners.
 The certifier also provides technical support to ensure foster homes are in compliance with certification rules, supervision expectations, and standards of care.

-Foster Care Certifiers and JPPOs work collaboratively with foster parents to ensure each youth offender is appropriately matched with a foster home resource.
-The specific characteristics of the youth offender are considered when determining an appropriate placement including crime, behavioral issues and treatment needs.
+Foster Care Certifiers and JPPOs work collaboratively with foster parents to ensure each youth is appropriately matched with a foster home resource.
+The specific characteristics of the youth are considered when determining an appropriate placement including crime, behavioral issues and treatment needs.
 These characteristics are compared to the particular skills and experience of the foster parents to determine the best match.

 Working with foster parents is fun and rewarding.
 OYA foster parents are wonderful people with great practical experience and senses of humor.
 Foster Care Certifiers work to support each home’s culture, interests, and skills so foster parents can promote positive change in OYA youth.